itsme-Subid/JavaScript-/README.md

 ## Installation

-Does not need anything to install to run JavaScript Programs, need browser ( any ) to run it .
+Doesn't need anything to install to run JavaScript Programs, just need browser(any) to run it .

 ## Run Program